 Use the Convert to Roth IRA option to illustrate Roth conversions from IRA / 401(k) / Roth 401(k) accounts.
 Assets will be converted to a Roth IRA account.
 For more information, see the article on tax distribution and conversion.

-Use the Rollover to IRA option to illustrate rolling money from a 401(k) account to an IRA account.
-Use the Rollover to 401(k) option to illustrate rolling money from an IRA account to a 401(k) account.
+Use the Rollover to IRA option to illustrate rolling money from a 401(k), Pension, or Qualified Annuity (regular withdrawals only) account to an IRA account.
+Use the Rollover to 401(k) option to illustrate rolling money from an IRA, Pension, or Qualified Annuity (regular withdrawals only)account to a 401(k) account.
 These options have no tax ramifications.

 Use the Taxation drop down to indicate how the distribution should be taxed: